Through the desert with Palestinian mountain bikers from Bethlehem

 The group arrived at Abu Ismaiel Tent: Bedouin tents in the middle of the desert, the overnight stop.

 Twenty years separate Jihad and his uncle Anas.
-‘When I was 15,’ Anas recounts, ‘my friend was killed by an Israeli sniper.
-I grew up with that boy, played with him.
-Ah, who would I be today without the bike?
-Cycling helps me stay strong and healthy.
-Seeing nature, trees, rivers, the beautiful things in life: it helps to stay positive.
+‘When I was 15,’ Anas says, ‘my friend was killed by an Israeli sniper.
+I grew up with him, played with him.
+Ah, who would I be today without the bicycle?
+Cycling helps me to stay strong and healthy.
+Seeing nature, trees, rivers, the beautiful things in life: it helps you stay positive.
 It helps you forget.’

 Many Palestinians only know the sea from TV or the internet.
 But one day Anas got on his bike and rode right up to the sea in Jaffa.
 Without a permit.

-Many Palestinians from the occupied territories dream of seeing the Mediterranean Sea and ancient Jaffa, the originally Palestinian city next to the Israeli city of Tel Aviv.
-The Israeli permit system makes it impossible for them.
-For years, Anas was another such dreamer, knowing the sea only from television and the internet.
+Many Palestinians from the Occupied Territories dream of seeing the Mediterranean Sea and ancient Jaffa, the original Palestinian city next to the Israeli city of Tel Aviv.
+The Israeli permit system makes it impossible for them to do so.
+For years, Anas was one of those dreamers, knowing the sea only from television and the Internet.

-Until he discovered cycling seven years ago.
-One day, Anas got on his bike and just started riding.
+Then, seven years ago, he discovered cycling.
+One day, Anas got on his bike and started riding.
 All the way to the sea in Jaffa.
 Without a permit.

-Since then, he has been inspiring others.
+Since then he has inspired others.
 Jihad, for example, saw more of the country at the age of 12 than most Palestinians do in their entire lives.
 Thanks to his uncle, and thanks to cycling.

-Tomorrow morning, they will realise another dream: crossing the Judean Desert to the Dead Sea, in Israel.
+Tomorrow morning, they will fulfil another dream: crossing the Judean Desert to the Dead Sea in Israel.

 © Pieter Stockmans